Hemasri-P/Project-HTML/notes.md

 Select FullName, ReleaseYear-Year(BirthDate) As AgePerMovie , Year(GetDate())-Year(BirthDate) As CurrAge , Role
 From vwActorAgeAndRoles;
 ---Functions Exercise---------- " @ " means Variable-------------
---Exercise 1: Scalar Function-[we can used this in place of column name like aggregation functions] --to Calculate Movie Age -Task: Create a scalar function named dbo.CalculateMovieAge that takes a MovieID --and returns the age of the movie in years
+--Exercise 1: Scalar Function-[we can used this in place of column name like aggregation functions]to Calculate Movie Age
+--Task: Create a scalar function named dbo.CalculateMovieAge that takes a MovieID --and returns the age of the movie in years
 Create Function dbo.CalculateMovieAge(@MovieId int) Returns int